phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

     * Virtualbox typically (but not guaranteed) assigns the VM an IP of `10.0.2.15`.
 This is not visible from the host due to Virtualbox's NAT firewall.
 Instead, certain ports are forwarded to the host at `localhost`.
 Forwarded ports are listed, below.
     * Virtualbox's NAT firewall is meant to block connections to the VM from the Internet.
     * Your host can be seen from within the VM at `10.0.2.2`.
-* Server statuses (shown on `index.php`) get cached for two hours.
-Should this cache go stale before expiration, you can delete all of the cache files with `vagrant up --provision-with delete-cache`.
 * __With the removal of PEAR libraries, Composer is no longer needed and has been disabled in Vagrant.__  Composer may return should the need arise in the future.

 ### Troubleshooting